Kylobe/CS-4230-Project/README.md

 ### Not Implemented
 - **Castling**: Not allowed
 - **En passant**: Pawn captures en passant are not implemented
-- **Checkmate detection**: The game does not detect checkmate
-- **Stalemate detection**: The game does not detect stalemate
-- **Self-check prevention**: Players can move their king into check or leave their king in check (illegal in real chess)
-- **Draw conditions**: No detection of threefold repetition, fifty-move rule, or insufficient material

 ### Simplified Rules
 - **Pawn promotion**: Pawns automatically promote to queens when reaching the opposite end (no choice of piece)
-- **Game ending**: The game ends when a king is actually captured, not when checkmate occurs
-- **Check handling**: Check is reported but does not force the player to respond to it

 ## Example Board Display